Car buying tips

 Most large SUVs are more expensive to buy than an equivalent saloon or estate car.
 Fuel consumption, insurance, servicing and parts are typically costlier than for regular cars, too.
 Choose unwisely and your ongoing running costs could be astronomical.

-On the flip side, depreciation (loss of value over time) tends to be less severe for large SUVs than, say, saloon cars - especially if they have a prestigious brand name or are models sought after as towing vehicles.
+On the flip side, depreciation (loss of value over time) tends to be less severe for large SUVs than, say, saloon cars - especially if they have a prestigious brand name or a particularly desirable model.
 But you still need to do your sums carefully before you buy.